MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.automation.peers/itemcontainerautomationpeer_itemcontainerautomationpeer_1673213983.md

 ## -description

-Initializes a new instance of the <xref:Microsoft.UI.Xaml.Automation.Peers.ItemContainerAutomationPeer> class.
+Initializes a new instance of the [ItemContainerAutomationPeer](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.automation.peers/itemcontainerautomationpeer) class.

 ## -parameters